xxfoundation/elixxir-docs/multicast_channel.md

 ### Admin Command Example

-Here's an example of how a channel admin would formulate their message in order to mute a specific user:
+Here's an example of how a channel admin would compose their message in order to mute a specific user:

 ```